Guatemala Country Commercial Guide

 Exchange Rates

-U.S. products have a 50% market share.
-Most of the well-known brand companies from the U.S. have a distributor or agent locally and offer training, installation, and after-sales service.
+U.S. products have a 50% market share in the security sector.
+Most of the well-known brand companies from the United States have a distributor or agent locally and offer training, installation, and after-sales service.

-CCTV cameras have gained immense popularity across the country with diverse application segments, and we project high growth in the upcoming years.
-The growing use of CCTV in schools, hospitals, streets, and retail sector is expected to ensure the development of the market in the country.
+CCTV cameras and other security technology have gained immense popularity across the country with diverse application segments, and we project high growth in the upcoming years.
+The growing use of this equipment in schools, hospitals, streets, and retail sector is expected to ensure the development of the market in the country.

 Best prospects for products and services in the security and safety sector include: